BosNaufal/terbilang-js/README.md

 // Or use console
 console.log(terbilang(5000000)); // Lima Juta
 ```

+## Vue User?
+You can download [terbilang.js](https://github.com/BosNaufal/terbilang-js) as a Vue Filter [here](https://github.com/BosNaufal/terbilang-js).
+Check it out!

 ## Hopefully this can be useful~
 Semoga bisa jadi modal buat pecah telor di pasar lokal :v